Home Owner Tips, Real Estate Marketing Ideas

 You can create a beautiful autumn tablescape using decorative elements like candlesticks, pinecones, pumpkins, leaves/garland, and a table runner.
 A tablescape helps prospective buyers see how the dining room is used and gives them a sense of what it would be like to host dinners in the home.

-Focus on the Fireplace
+Focus on the fireplace

 Another place to add decorative items is the fireplace.
 If your listing or home has a fireplace, you can enhance the space with fall favorites like pumpkins, vases, candles, garland, and lanterns.